Rose de Freycinet: Early years

 De Freycinet was born Rose Pinon in Saint-Julien-du-Sault, in the Yonne department.
 Her father was Étienne Pinon, a bank clerk from a family with Royalist connections, who married Jeanne Catherine, née Tauzin, the daughter of a coach-builder, in Paris in 1791.
 After being widowed, Jeanne Pinon ran a boarding school for girls.
 Rose was educated in that school, along with some 40 young ladies from Paris.

 Rose was the oldest daughter.
-Her father died while she was relatively young, followed by her brother, leaving Rose with the responsibility of looking after her younger sister, Stéphanie, who later took a job as a governness in Mauritius in 1818; Stéphanie married a civil servant, M. Maillard, who later repudiated her.
+Her father died while she was relatively young, followed by her brother, leaving Rose with the responsibility of looking after her younger sister, Stéphanie, who later took a job as a governess in Mauritius in 1818; Stéphanie married a civil servant, M. Maillard, who later repudiated her.

 Marriage to de Freycinet

 At age 19, Rose married 35-year-old Louis Claude de Saulces de Freycinet, a member of the French aristocracy.
 The difference in social class proved no impediment for a happy marriage; by all accounts, her in-laws loved and respected her, and throughout her life, Rose maintained an animated correspondence with her in-laws, wherever her travels took her.